rails-engine/homeland/README.markdown

-A new style forum for small communitys as a Rails Engine. you can mount this in you any apps.
+A new style forum for tiny community as Rails Engine.
+You can mount this in you apps.

 ## Install